The tactics behind The Athletic’s breakout success in sports subscriptions

 Is The Athletic profitable?

 AM: We expand by launching in local markets.
 We are in 47 thus far.
 The operational focus is on building a local team and becoming profitable in each local market.
-I can tell you that most markets are profitable in the first year–currently all of our markets over one year old are profitable and most of those over 6 months old are profitable.
+I can tell you that most markets are profitable in the first year — currently all of our markets over one year old are profitable and most of those over 6 months old are profitable.

-Explain your growth strategy in terms of coverage: which sports did you start with and at which level (local vs national)?
+Explain your growth strategy in terms of coverage: Which sports did you start with and at which level (local versus national)?

-AM: Direct-to-consumer businesses have to work really to earn their subscribers’ hard-earned money.
+AM: Direct-to-consumer businesses have to really work to earn their subscribers’ hard-earned money.
 We have to obsess over where we can be different.
 In the beginning, that was with hockey and baseball, because those have been de-prioritized by the bigger players.
 That shifted as we gained more subscribers: we needed to become comprehensive.
 We hired folks to cover the NBA, to cover the NFL, to cover soccer.

 Do subscribers usually come just for one local sport or for the broader bundle?